About

 I would love to respond to every single pitch I receive, but I simply do not have the time.

 Also, I often have responded to the first pitch saying I'm taking a pass.
-But if your firm continues to send the same pitch every couple of weeks with no new elements added, those emails are automatically deleted.
+But if you continue to send the same pitch every couple of weeks with no new elements added, those emails are automatically deleted.

 Can you phone my client for the interview?